 For a board to be successful it needs to ensure that it is suitably diverse with a range of skills, experience and knowledge.
 There is a requirement for non-executive directors to be independent to appropriately challenge management.
-To achieve this, boards need to be regularly refreshed to deal with the issues of stagnant skill sets, lack of diversity and excessive tenure; therefore, all directors should be subject to re-election annually, or in-line with local best practice.
+To achieve this, boards need to be regularly refreshed to deal with the issues such as of stagnant skill sets, lack of diversity and excessive tenure; therefore, all directors should be subject to re-election annually, or in-line with local best practice.
+As representatives of shareholders, directors should preferably be elected using a majority voting standard.
+In cases where an uncontested election uses the plurality voting standard without a resignation policy, we will hold the relevant Governance Committee accountable by voting against the Chair of this committee.